SalmaSecurity/Cyber-Threat-Mapping-with-MITRE-ATT-CK-Real-World-Case-Study/README.md

 6. **Assessment and Improvement**: Organizations can use ATT&CK to assess their security posture, identify gaps in defenses, and prioritize improvements based on real-world threat intelligence.

+## What is Mapping and Why is It Important?

+**Mapping** in the context of the MITRE ATT&CK framework involves correlating observed adversary behaviors—whether from narrative reports or security logs—to specific tactics and techniques within the framework.
+This process helps organizations understand how actual attacks align with known adversary behaviors.

+### Importance of Mapping

+1. Povides a clear view of how threats manifest in the real world, allowing organizations to better prepare for similar attacks.

+2. Identify areas where defenses may be lacking and prioritize improvements accordingly.

+3. Understanding the tactics and techniques relevant to their environment enables organizations to make informed decisions about security tools and technologies to invest in.

+4. Mapping historical incidents helps security teams refine their incident response plans, ensuring they are better prepared for future attacks that employ similar techniques.

+5. Proactively seek indicators of compromise (IOCs) associated with specific techniques.

+## How to map to ATT&CK from Narrative Reports